 The well produced gas at a rate of 30.6mmscf/d during the production test.
 The reservoir at Jangkrik is located within the sands of the pliocene age, while the reservoir at Jankrik North-East is located within the sands of the pliocene and miocene age.

 The gas fields hold combined proven reserves of more than 1.3 trillion cubic feet.

 Development of the Jangkrik Complex

-Development of the deep-water Jangkrik Complex primarily involves workovers on some existing wells, drilling of new production wells and installation of a new barge floating production unit (FPU) with a treatment capacity of 450MMSCFD of gas and condensates.
+Development of the deepwater Jangkrik Complex primarily involved workovers on some existing wells, the drilling of new production wells and installation of a new barge floating production unit (FPU) with a treatment capacity of 450mmscf/d of gas and condensates.

 Contractors involved with the project

 A $1.1bn engineering, procurement, construction and installation (EPCI) contract for the FPU was awarded to a consortium comprising Hyundai Heavy Industries (HHI), Saipem, Tripatra Engineers & Constructors, and Chiyoda.

 The topsides were fabricated at Saipem’s Karimun Island Yard and the hull was fabricated at HHI’s Ulsan yard in South Korea.

 A $720m contract for the supply of the subsea systems, including subsea trees, manifolds, jumpers and connection systems, umbilicals, tooling and ancillary topside, and subsea controls systems, was awarded to FMC Technologies in February 2014.

 Technip was awarded an EPCI contract for 36km of flexible risers and flow lines with diameters ranging between 4in and 14in, as well as 195km of pipeline with diameters between 4in and 24in.